Michael Corcoran (lobbyist): Political committees

 Corcoran chairs the Building a Better Florida political committee.
 He chaired Florida Attorney General Ashley Moody's Finance Committee in 2017 and her Inauguration Committee in 2019.
 Corcoran was also a prominent supporter of Marco Rubio.

-Personal
+Personal life

 Michael and Jessica met while campaigning for Republican state representative Buddy Johnson.
 The couple has four children.
 They reside in Odessa, Florida.

-His brother Richard Corcoran is former speaker of the Florida House.
+His brother Richard Corcoran is a former lobbyist, a former speaker of the Florida House, and currently president of New College of Florida in Sarasota, Florida.
 His sister Jacqueline Corcoran is also a lobbyist with his firm.